 Several research designs for belt use rates have been implemented since law implementation in 1982.
-The NHTSA 2011 issuance of new Uniform Criteria for State Observational Surveys of Seat Belt Use resulted in new approved design being implemented for the seat belt survey years since 2013.
+In 2011, the NHTSA introduced new Uniform Criteria for State Observational Surveys of Seat Belt Use.
+As a result, a new survey design has been used for seat belt observation surveys since 2013.

-Sites selected in the 2023 resample were used for the 2023 survey as mandated by NHTSA following the same site selection criteria as the previous design.
+Sites selected in the 2023 resample were used for the 2024 survey as mandated by NHTSA following the same site selection criteria as the previous design.
 Road segments from 19 of New Mexico's 33 counties (accounting for 85.4% of passenger vehicle crash-related fatalities) were sampled for inclusion in the survey.
 The road segments were divided into Primary, Secondary, or Local road classifications for stratification and sampling selection.

 The target population included all drivers and right front seat passengers (excluding middle passengers and children harnessed in child safety seats) of vehicles traveling on public roads between the hours of 7 a.m. and 6 p.m.
-All passenger vehicles (cars, pickup trucks, vans, and SUVs) with a gross vehicle weight up to 10,000 pounds were observed in the survey.
+All passenger vehicles (Cars, Pickup Trucks, Vans, and SUVs) with a gross vehicle weight up to 10,000 pounds were observed in the survey.
 Observations included small commercial vehicles.
 The observation period for each selected road segment was 20 minutes.
 The road segments vary in length, permitting the observer to adjust for vantage point in case of unsafe conditions at the usual observation location.
 Data collection was conducted by trained observers, all who participated in previous seat belt surveys.
 Data were entered and analyzed by Preusser Research Group.